Silk Tie Dyed Eggs {tutorial}

 Tie another strip around the egg the other way.

-Put the eggs in a non-reactive pan (stainless steel, glass or enamel).
+Now put the eggs in a non-reactive pan (stainless steel, glass or enamel).
 Cover eggs completely with water.

 Carefully remove eggs from water and allow to cool.
+We transferred ours to a wire rack to cool off.

 Now for the best part.
 Unwrap the eggs.